search

 Be careful about holding positions overnight

-If you roll over a position to the next day, please be aware of negative swap charges and potential "gaps" at the start of the week.
+If you hold a position overnight, please be aware of negative swap charges and potential "gaps" at the start of the week.

 Exness Swap Point Update Times (Japan Standard Time)